 Source: Statistics Canada, Households and the environment survey, participation in outdoor activities, CANSIM (database)

 Other cities rank well on other lists

-But self-reported engagement isn’t the only way to measure the best urban options for those with a passion for pedaling.
-Every two years Copenhagenize Design Co., an international urban design consultancy, puts out a top 20 list for the most bicycle friendly city in the world.
+Self-reported engagement isn’t the only way to measure the best urban options for those with a passion for pedalling.
+Every two years Copenhagenize Design Co., an international urban design consultancy, puts out a top 20 list for the most bicycle-friendly cities in the world.
 In the last three rankings, only one Canadian city made the cut: the city of Montreal.